slotdawg/ts2020/info/clusteraccess.rst

 Clusters used for **Hands on Learning** run within the Hosted POC environment, hosted in the Nutanix PHX and RTP data centers.

-In order to access these resources you must be connected to one of the (2) VPN options listed below.
+In order to access these resources you must be connected by one of the options listed below.
 Connection to a virtual desktop environment **is not necessary**, but details for connecting to the HPOC through an HTML5 Frame desktop is available for those experiencing issues with the VPN or unable to install VPN software.

 .. note::